 Below, you will find the minimum requirements for becoming a TME Mentor.
 However, depending on the major for which you are applying, there may be additional requirements that have been decided upon between TME and your major department.
 We will be sure to make you aware of any additional requirements once we receive your application.

-- You will be notified whether or not you have been chosen for an interview.
+• You will be notified whether or not you have been chosen for an interview.
 Interviews will take place in April.
 If open positions are still available, interviews will take place as scheduled after applications are received.

-- Selected Mentors will be notified shortly after the interview.
-Training will take place during the week of November 13.
+• Selected Mentors will be notified shortly after the interview.
+Training will take place in May.